Convergence of Adam Under Relaxed Assumptions

 \subsection{Warm-up: analysis in the deterministic setting}

-In this section, we consider the deterministic setting where the stochastic gradient $\nabla f(x_t,\xi_t)$ in Algorithm~\ref{alg:adam} or \eqref{eq:adam_simple} is replaced with the exact gradient $\nabla f(x_t)$.
-As discussed in Section~\ref{subsec:analysis_bounding_gradient}, they key in our contradiction argument is to obtain both upper and lower bounds on $\sum_{t<\tau}\norm{\nabla f(x_t)}^2$.
-In the following derivations, we focus on illustrating the main idea of our technique and ignore minor proof details.
+In this section, we consider the simpler deterministic setting where the stochastic gradient $\nabla f(x_t,\xi_t)$ in Algorithm~\ref{alg:adam} or \eqref{eq:adam_simple} is replaced with the exact gradient $\nabla f(x_t)$.
+As discussed in Section~\ref{subsec:analysis_bounding_gradient}, the key in our contradiction argument is to obtain both upper and lower bounds on $f(x_\tau)-f^*$.
+In the following derivations, we focus on illustrating the main idea of our analysis technique and ignore minor proof details.
+In addition, all of them are under Assumptions~\ref{ass:standard_obj},~\ref{ass:l0lrho},~and~\ref{ass:bounded_noise}.